LorenzoPiombini/uniuser/README.md

 $ sudo ./test -eg aNewGroup -u User67
 ```

-if you want to remove this user gorm the group:
+if you want to remove this user from the group:

 ```bash
 $ sudo ./test -edg aNewGroup -u User67
 ```

-you got the idea, keep in mind that sudo make build is the Makefile rule taht i used to test my code on my machine
+you got the idea, keep in mind that `sudo make build` is the Makefile rule taht I used to test this code on my machine.
-during testing I often use the flag -fsanitize=address to compile the objects.
+During testing I often use the flag -fsanitize=address to compile the objects.
 That is because sometimes is hard to catch certain type of memory leaks with other tools, so in other words,
 the binary is compiled with the asan library adding quite an overhead to the program and the uniuser libray that you might want to use in your programs.
 For your production envirorment you might want to get rid of the asan lib, the Makefile already has a rule for you
 to build the user library and the utility program without this overhead, also if you are using other sharing library
-and they don't have asan lib you will get compiler error, so to solve all this you have to use this rule:
+and they don't have asan lib you will get compiler errors, so to solve all this, you have to use this rule:

 ```bash
 $ sudo make build_prod
 ```
 this will install the library on your machine, and the test program will be called `userctl` istead of test, and it will be installed
 on your computer too, meaning you can run it from everywhere in your envirorment like `useradd`.
 Both `uniuser.so` and `userctl` will be asan lib free.